UCF holds first day of classes amidst student housing crunch - NewsBreak

 Brevard Public Schools ask parents to prepare for difficult morning commute on Artemis launch day

-TITUSVILLE, Fla. - The clock is counting down to liftoff.
+The clock is counting down to liftoff.
 NASA’s Artemis I on Monday, August 29, will be the first of a series of launches to explore the moon and Mars.
 However, the launch window falls right in the heart of the morning commute.
-"It’s going to be...

 click orlando